eliaskosunen/scnlib/README.md

 Older compilers may work, but it is not guaranteed.
 GCC 4.x support will not be provided, as its C++11 support is too buggy.
+Same thing applies for VS 2015, due to its inability to handle templates.

 ## Stability